sajeetharan/SajeeWeb/blog/2016/12/2016-12-18-am-i-really-a-developer-or-just-a-nethead/index.md

 ---
-title: "Am I really a developer or just a nethead?"
+title: Am I really a developer or just a nethead?
-utcDate: "2016-12-18"
+Date: '2016-12-18'
 categories:
-  - "developer"
+  - developer
 tags:
-  - "badpractices"
+  - badpractices
-  - "digin"
+  - digin
-  - "duosoftware"
+  - duosoftware
-  - "experience"
+  - experience
-  - "google"
+  - google
-  - "kokkisajee"
+  - kokkisajee
-  - "programmer"
+  - programmer
-  - "sajee"
+  - sajee
-  - "sajeetharan"
+  - sajeetharan
-  - "sinnathurai"
+  - sinnathurai
-  - "srilanka"
+  - srilanka
-  - "stackoverflow"
+  - stackoverflow
-  - "tips"
+  - tips
+utcDate: '2025-04-24T09:52:37.383Z'
 ---

 It has been 6 years since i entered into programming field, and 18 years since i started using a computer, Everyone things i am a computer geek.
 Some times in my mind sounds come that Is that I am really a developer or just a good nethead?.